Chapter 30 : A 'Friendly' Jinx

 “What happened?”
 Rose asked, trying to hold back her giggles.

 “Your cousin,” Scorpius told her.
-That didn’t really narrow it down, and after a minute, he relented and added, “Albus, your brother is a jerk.”
+That didn’t really narrow it down very much, so after a minute, he relented and added, “Albus, your brother is a jerk.”

 “I didn’t put him up to it,” Rose said immediately, and he cracked a smile.

 “I know,” he said.
 He leaned over and kissed her on the cheek.
-When he turned back to Albus, Natalia raised her eyebrows at Rose, and she felt her face get warm.
+When he turned back to Albus, Natalia winked at Rose.
+She felt her face get warm, but managed a smile back.

 “So what happened?”
 Albus asked, and she looked back at Scorpius.

 He sighed and fell backwards onto the grass.
 “Your brother stepped out from around a corner when I was on my way here and jinxed me,” he said after a minute.
-“I’m actually not sure whether it was supposed to be a warning or his idea of a friendly gesture.”
+“I’m actually not sure whether it was supposed to be a warning or his idea of a friendly gesture, since he also called me ‘Scorpius.’”

-“I wanted to keep my hair blond,” he said, “but I suppose this is much better than that red, and he said this would take less time to fade.”
+“I wanted to keep my hair blond,” he said, “but I suppose this is much better than that red, and he said this should be totally gone by Wednesday.”

 “Did you try to jinx him back?”
-Albus asked curiously.
+Albus asked.

 Scorpius gave him an exasperated look.
 “Of course I did,” he said.
-“But it didn’t work, probably for the same reason I couldn’t jinx Rose.
-He just laughed and walked away.”
+“But it didn’t work.
+He just laughed and walked away.
+I hate those damn necklaces.”

 “I wasn’t planning on it.”
 He opened his eyes and grinned at her.
-“I wasn’t even planning on trying to get back at him.”
+“I’m not even planning on trying to get back at him.”

 “Why?”
 Albus asked.
-“I love my brother, but he deserves it.”
+“I love my brother, but he kind of deserves it.”

 “I know when I’m beat,” Scorpius said simply.
 “Start a jinx war with James Potter?
 I know I’d lose, I’m not stupid.”